Germani cisrhenani: Gallic Wars

-The name Germany [Germania], on the other hand, they say, is modern and newly introduced, from the fact that the tribes which first crossed the Rhine and drove out the Gauls, and are now called Tungrians, were then called Germans [Germani].
-Thus what was the name of a tribe, and not of a race [nationis nomen, non gentis], gradually prevailed, till all called themselves by this self-invented name of Germans [Germani], which the conquerors had first employed to inspire terror.
+the name Germania is recent and only lately introduced, since those who first crossed the Rhine, drove out the Gauls, and are now called Tungri, were then called Germani.
+Thus the name of a natio, not of a gens, gradually prevailed, so that all were first called Germani by the victor, because of fear, and soon afterwards also by themselves, once the name had been devised.

-Many historians read Caesar and Tacitus in combination to conclude that Caesar was knowingly using the term Germani in both a strict sense, for a group associated by the region they lived in near the Rhine and were actually locally named this way, and in an extended sense, for tribal groups of similar perceived ancestry, most clearly those on the east of the Rhine.
-He was probably the first to do so.
+This passage has been extensively debated by scholars for generations.
+One particular problem is that natio and gens have overlapping meanings.
+According to Dieter Timpe the natio/gens distinction in this passage has been interpreted in three main ways: part versus whole (natio = smaller tribe, gens = whole people), territory versus descent, or alternatively Reinhard Wenskus saw the two terms as roughly the same, despite the implied contrast Tacitus seems to be making.
+Timpe’s position is that natio here implies a modest territorial entity while gens stresses common descent, which in this case extends to a large race.
+He argued that Tacitus was stressing that the categorization of peoples as Germanic was not based on real connections between them all.

-Apart from the Germani in this strict sense then, it is unclear to what extent if any that Caesar believed the other Belgae to have similar transrhenane ancestry.
-But in any case it is clear that he, like Tacitus, apparently makes a distinction between two types of Germani, as shown by the above quotations where the Nervii, Aduatuci, and Menapii are both contrasted with the cisrhenane Germani such as the Eburones and the Condrusi.
-So in the northern Belgic region of Gaul, at least some of the other Belgic nations, apart from the group containing the Eburones and Condrusi, might or might not have been considered Germani in a broad sense.
-Tacitus on the other hand certainly knew of such claims, but expressed doubt about them, writing of two of the tribes most geographically and politically close to the Germani, that the "Treveri and Nervii are even eager in their claims of a German origin, thinking that the glory of this descent distinguishes them from the uniform level of Gallic effeminacy".
+Many scholars now read Caesar and Tacitus in combination to conclude that Caesar was knowingly using the term Germani in both a strict sense, for a group associated by the region they lived in near the Rhine and were actually locally named this way, and in an extended sense, for tribal groups of similar perceived ancestry, most clearly those on the east of the Rhine.
+Caesar was probably the first to do so, and it was therefore him who introduced a term for a whole new category of barbarians between the Celts of Gaul, and the Scythians of Eastern Europe.
+Petrikovits stressed that Caesar also distinguished the Germani cisrhenani from neighbouring Belgic peoples, even from groups such as the Aduatuci whom Caesar nevertheless regarded as of Germanic descent, showing that descent alone did not define the stricter Caesarian category.

-One of the reasons (or excuses) for Caesar's interventions in Gaul in the first place was an apparent increase in movements of transrhenane peoples, attempting to enter Gaul, apparently due to major movements of people such as the Suevi who had come from relatively far east.
+One of the excuses for Caesar's controversial interventions in Gaul in the first place was an apparent increase in movements of transrhenane peoples, attempting to enter Gaul, apparently due to major movements of people such as the Suevi who had come from relatively far east.
 While some of the original transrhenane Germani who Caesar mentions came from near the Lower Rhine, and subsequently crossed it into Gaul under its new Roman overlords.
 This included the Ubii, Sicambri and Tencteri and Usipetes, who all moved into Roman "Germania inferior" (Lower Germania).

 Similarly, some originally transrhenane groups eventually crossed to the west of the Rhine further south, Germania Superior, and Caesar and Tacitus also called these Germani.
 This included the Vangiones, the Triboci, and the Nemetes, who Tacitus contrasted to the Nervii and Treveri, whose Germanic status was more questionable.

 Caesar's use of the term Germani lumped the Suevi and other distant peoples together with these groups from near the Rhine.